anzumura/kanji-tools/README.md

 ### Kana Class Diagram

-The following diagram includes **Kana** class and its derived classes as well as some of the public methods.
+The following diagram shows the **Kana** class hierarchy as well as some of the public methods.

 [Class Diagram: Kana](docs/diagrams/out/Class_Kana/Class_Kana.png)